Ignatius Ang

-Ignatius Ang Yu Heng (born 11 November 1992) is a Singaporean footballer who plays as a midfielder for Balestier Khalsa in the S.League.
+Ignatius Ang Yu Heng (born 11 November 1992) is a Singaporean footballer who plays as a midfielder for Singapore Premier League club Balestier Khalsa.

 Youth career

-Before Ang started playing in the S.League, he played for the National Youth Academy, having represented the Under-16 and the Under-18 sides.
+Before Ignatius started playing in the S.League, he played for the National Youth Academy, having represented the Under-16 and the Under-18 sides.
 Ang also played for the H-TWO-O/ITE Dream Team.